megaease/easeagent/doc/context.md

      * from the stack.
      *
      * @return The config at the top of this stack (the last config of the <tt>Config</tt> object).
-     * return {@link com.megaease.easeagent.plugin.bridge.NoOpConfig#INSTANCE} if this stack is empty.
+     * return {@link com.megaease.easeagent.plugin.bridge.NoOpIPluginConfig#INSTANCE} if this stack is empty.
      */
     Config getConfig();